space-wizards/docs/src/en/space-station-14/departments/science/proposals/xenobio.md

 ## Overview

 **Xenobiology** is a """new""" Science subdepartment.
-The subdepartment comes with no roles but instead a variety of machinery that allows scientists to harvest and splice genomes from various flora both on and off station.
+The subdepartment comes with no roles but instead a variety of machinery that allows scientists to harvest and fuse cell samples from various flora both on and off station.
 These splices can then be grown into living mutants, who must be contained, cared for, and grown until they can be dissected and studied in order to gain research.

 ## Background